 - 2 cups nondairy milk

-- 3 flax eggs (3 tbsp flaxmeal whisked with 9 tbsp water)
+- 3 flax eggs (3 tablespoon flaxmeal whisked with 9 tablespoon water)

 - 6 ripe pears (thinly sliced)

-Heat a 10-inch cast iron pan on the stovetop.
-Add 1 tbsp vegan butter or oil.
+- Heat a 10-inch cast iron pan on the stovetop.
+Add 1 tablespoon vegan butter or oil.
 Swirl it around to spread.

 - Arrange half the pear slices on the skillet.
 You can either do a decorative pattern or just lay them in.
 They shouldn't overlap.
 Let the pears cook for a couple of minutes, without disturbing them.

 - Turn off the heat and pour half the pancake batter over the pears.
 Immediately place the pan in the oven and bake 15 minutes or until the pancake appears golden-brown and the sides are pulling away from the pan.